 Dark Matter Wines.
 This is a very unique producer for a variety of reasons combining both deep rooted Napa Valley family pedigree, quality of vineyard sites and extended aging of the wines before they are released.
 And in a rare twist of fate, the winery is owned by four sisters, Alycia, Angelina, Giovanna and Riana Mondavi.
-Giovanna and Riana live out of state but Alycia and Angelina live in the Napa Valley.
-In fact, Alycia still lives on the grounds of Charles Krug, Napa Valley’s oldest winery (1861) – owned by her family since 1943.
+Angelina lives in Napa Valley and Giovanna lives on the grounds of Charles Krug, Napa Valley’s oldest winery (1861) – owned by her family since 1943.

 All four sisters are involved and share the ownership.
 They have no employees.
 Alycia handles much of the sales and marketing efforts while Angelina makes the wine.
 Riana works for the family business (CK Mondavi) and also helps Alycia with sales and Giovanna works in finance and helps with their social media.
 Growing up in one of Napa’s oldest wine making families, it is no surprise that the sisters decided to continue their family heritage.

-Angelina grew up in the vineyards of the Napa Valley (her first wine job was also at the age of 10 working in the lab at Charles Kurg) – but wine as a career didn’t hook her immediately.
+Angelina grew up in the vineyards of the Napa Valley (her first wine job was also at the age of 10 working in the lab at Charles Krug) – but wine as a career didn’t hook her immediately.
 She went to school with the intent on studying forensics but after a few years of this, realized she knew much more about the wine world.
 She changed career paths and ultimately graduated with a degree from Villanova University in chemistry.
-She later earned her masters degree in wine-making from the University of Adelaide in South Australia.
+She later earned her master’s degree in winemaking from the University of Adelaide in South Australia.

 The focus of Dark Matter Wines is exclusively on two extremely limited production wines – a Cabernet Sauvignon and a Zinfandel.
 Zinfandel enthusiasts take note; this is one of the most unique Zinfandel’s in all of the Napa Valley.